 We can help you understand how different occupations are classified and how your work experience can make you a more competitive candidate for the Canadian Experience Class (CEC) or a Provincial Nominee Program (PNP).
 This strategic planning from the outset can save you time and greatly improve your chances of securing permanent residency.

-Express Entry operates on a points-based system that assesses candidates' profiles based on factors like age, education, language proficiency, and work experience, inviting those with the highest scores to apply for permanent residency.
+Express Entry operates on a points-based system that assesses candidate profiles based on factors like age, education, language proficiency, and work experience, inviting those with the highest scores to apply for permanent residency.

 These programs allow each region to nominate individuals whose skills and experience meet specific local labour market needs or economic development priorities.
 Many PNP streams are aligned with Express Entry, offering a significant boost to a candidate's profile within the federal pool.